Unique Gifts for Your Dying Loved One to Bring Comfort and Make Their Last Days Truly Special

 22. ENJOY THE OUTDOORS

-Sometimes a little bit of exercise or just taking some time to enjoy the outside world can make a difference in someone’s day.
-If your loved one is still physically able to do so, you may want to arrange an afternoon outdoors.
+Sometimes, a little exercise or just enjoying the outside world can make a difference in someone's day.
+If your loved one can still do so, arrange an afternoon outdoors.

 This doesn’t need to be a strenuous hike (unless that is something they choose to do) but it can be something as simple as a stroll around a park or even taking a few hours to share a meal on an outdoor patio.
 You can even go for a long scenic drive together.